What U.S. Supreme Court took away from the FTC, Congress can give back

-Legal What U.S. Supreme Court took away from the FTC, Congress can give back

-The U.S. Supreme Court, by a 9-0 vote, on Thursday gutted the Federal Trade Commission's ability to force scam artists and companies that acted deceptively to return ill-gotten gains, ruling in favor of a criminally convicted payday lender who challenged the agency. read more
+WASHINGTON, April 22 (Reuters) - The U.S. Supreme Court, by a 9-0 vote, on Thursday gutted the Federal Trade Commission’s ability to force scam artists and companies that acted deceptively to return ill-gotten gains, ruling in favor of a criminally convicted payday lender who challenged the agency.

 The court, essentially, tossed out a practice that the FTC has used since the 1980s.